ACrazyTown/AnimateAtlasGen/output/readme.txt

-Output used by the program will be stored here, do not alter any data or the program might malfunction!
+Texture Atlas files will be left here